10 Ideas For Random Acts Of Christmas Kindness- Santa Approved!

 We highly encourage you to choose at least one act of kindness and put it on your to-do list.
 Besides, it never hurts to remain on Santa's good list.
 We have ten ideas listed below but feel free to create one of your own.
 Oh and Santa has gone through and approved each one of our suggestions!

-1) Complete a household choir that you wouldn't normally do
+1) Complete a household chore that you wouldn't normally do

 Many times things around the house become certain peoples responsibilities.
 Such as taking out the trash, or cleaning the bath tub.
 Perhaps sweeping and dusting is only done by one person in the home.
 Be kind and take care of the chore before that family member gets to it.
 Let them be surprised to find that you have already completed it.
 Little acts of kindness can go a long ways in relationships and friendships.